-Saxena White has "demonstrated a superior ability to move this litigation forward effectively and efficiently, and to otherwise best serve the interests of the plaintiffs." - In re Wells Fargo & Company Shareholder Derivative Litigation Saxena White has developed a reputation as a leading firm in representing institutional investors in shareholder litigation seeking to improve corporate governance policies and to hold corporate officers accountable for violating their fiduciary duties.
+Saxena White has developed a reputation as a leading firm in representing institutional investors in shareholder litigation seeking to improve corporate governance policies and to hold corporate officers accountable for violating their fiduciary duties.
 In re Wells Fargo & Company Shareholder Derivative Litigation This landmark case alleges that the Board and executive management of Wells Fargo knew or consciously disregarded that Wells Fargo employees were illicitly creating millions of deposit and credit card accounts for their customers, without those customers' consent, in an attempt to drive up "cross selling," i.e., selling complementary Wells Fargo banking products to prospective or existing customers.
 Over significant competition from the top law firms in our industry, the Court selected Saxena White as one of the two firms most qualified in the nation to lead this high-profile case, noting the superior quality of the work performed.
 We conducted a thorough investigation to substantiate the claims and ensure demand futility was adequately pled.
 In two separate and comprehensive opinions issued in May and October 2017, Judge Jon S. Tigar of the Northern District of California upheld nearly all claims under both Delaware and Federal law.
 The case was litigated not just in the Northern District of California, but also in California State Court and Delaware Chancery Court to protect shareholders' interests from collateral attack.
 In 2020, after the culmination of years of hard-found litigation on one of "the most difficult legal theories in corporate law," the proposed \$320 million was approved.
 The Settlement is comprised of two categories of benefits to the Company: first, a \$240 million cash payment from Defendants' insurersrepresenting the largest insurance-funded monetary component of any shareholder derivative settlement by over \$100 million; and second, corporate governance reforms and compensation forfeitures and reductions that conferred a substantial benefit to Wells Fargo, conservatively valued at \$80 million.